 - Here is how to cut the tail and mouth from the other section.

 - Once you have cut out all of your pieces, you are ready to sew.
 I started with the body, but you can start with any of the parts.
-With right sides together, start at the fold along one of the sides of the monkey.
-Sew across the bottom of the foot, turn and sew up the leg.
+With the right sides together, start at the fold along one of the sides of the monkey.
+Sew across the raw edge at the bottom of the foot, turn and sew up the leg.

 - Stop and backstitch about 1-inch from the center between the monkey legs.